cdapio/common/common-authorization/README.md

 ### Distributed Cluster Mode

+In distributed mode, the `AuthorizationService` manages the ACL entries in user-defined storage.
+This way, ACL entries may be persisted if the user desires.
+Furthermore, it requires ZooKeeper to be running, so that it can make itself discoverable to the `AuthorizationClient` via ZooKeeper.

-To run the `AuthorizationService` in a distributed cluster, you can do the following:
+To run the `AuthorizationService` in a distributed cluster, use

 ```
 Injector injector = Guice.createInjector(